thothom/core/README.md

 ### _Cool Kids_

-- A very special thanks to [Umed Khudoiberdiev](https://github.com/pleerock) and [Attila Oláh](https://github.com/NoNameProvided), how created TypeORM.
-Without their code, this package would never exists.
+- A very special thanks to the creators of TypeORM, without their code, this package would never exists.